ea5gvk/DVSwitch_MMDVMHost_Dashboard/README.md

 Installation
 ============
-* Please ensure to not put loglevels at 0 in MMDVM.ini.
+* Please ensure to not put loglevels at 0 in MMDVM_Bridge.ini.
 * Copy all files into your webroot and enjoy working with it.
 * Create a config/config.php by calling setup.php and giving suitable values
 * If Dashboard is working, remove setup.php from your webroot